webjay/facematch/README.md

 As this package uses [node-opencv](https://github.com/peterbraden/node-opencv) you need to be aware that node-opencv requires OpenCV to be installed.
 Thus, before you `npm install facematch` you should install OpenCV.

-On my Mac I did this:
+On my Mac I installed OpenCV like this:

     brew tap homebrew/science
     brew install opencv